 Step 3: Prepare the Underlayment

 Preparing a smooth, even underlayment is essential for making sure that your sheet vinyl floors don't ripple or buckle.
 Transfer your paper template to the piece of plywood underlayment.
 You may need to use duct tape to tape together a few pieces of the plywood.
 Use the template to cut the plywood to your specifications.
 Staple the plywood to your existing flooring using an underlayment stapler.
+Use glue if the subfloor is concrete.

 Step 4: Cut the Sheet Vinyl